mattermost/mattermost-load-test-ng/docs/config/deployer.md

 You can check if the role is already created [here](https://console.aws.amazon.com/iam/home#roles) and if it isn't created set this property to true.

+### SnapshotRepository

+*string*

+If you want to deploy an already indexed database, you need to provide both the name of the repository where the snapshot lives and the snapshot's name. `SnapshotRepository` is the name of the repository.

+### SnapshotName

+*string*

+If you want to deploy an already indexed database, you need to provide both the name of the repository where the snapshot lives and the snapshot's name. `SnapshotName` is the name of the snapshot itself.

 ## JobServerSettings

 ### InstanceCount